Almir-git-unifc/Almir-git-unifc/README.md

-# snk
+#

-Generates a snake game from a github user contributions graph
+Generates a snake with commits

 <picture>
   <source